elsmith980/elsmith980/README.md

 <br></br>
 ⚙️ I'm most familiar with Python and Swift
 <br></br>
-👀 Will be seeking a co-op in Backend/Fullstack/Data Engineering or Product Management for Winter 2024
+👀 Will be seeking a co-op in Backend/Fullstack/Data Engineering for Winter 2024
 <br></br>
 🌱 Learning about backend development and data science
 <br></br>